 Does cat food go bad and how can you tell?

 Food can go bad whether it is open or not.
-The only difference is how quickly it expires.
-This will depend on the packaging or container it’s in, how it is sealed, where it is stored and its exposure to air, moisture and high temperatures.
+However, food is more likely to soil under certain conditions.
+Relevant factors include the packaging or container the food is stored in, how it is sealed, where it is stored and its exposure to air, moisture and high temperatures.
 If your cat food is kept in unsealed packaging and stored in a hot, humid room it will go bad faster.

 How long does cat food last for?